roachfire/roachlab/htpc/README.md

 - A service like Tailscale to allow you to remotely manage your services (and facilitate secure remote streaming).
 You can find installation documentation for your OS [here](https://tailscale.com/download/).
 - [Plex Pass](https://www.plex.tv/plex-pass/).
 This is Plex's Premium service that gives you access to useful features like unlimited mobile clients, hardware acceleration (useful for HDR tonemapping and transcoding), etc. The pricing isn't all that bad either.
 - A decent graphics card or a CPU that supports Intel Quicksync.
 If you're transcoding large streams with a lot of data per frame, you're going to want one of these things to help speed things up.
+- A debian-based machine for your Docker host.
+I run my services on a Ubuntu Server host, so this tutorial was designed for that operating environment.

 The next things are required for this setup to work.
 - A VPN service.
 I recommend Mullvad, PIA, or Nord for this particular setup, but most should work just fine with some tweaking.